hxu296/gt-chat/README.md

 ![buzzai-badge](https://socialify.git.ci/hxu296/gt-chat/image?font=Inter&forks=1&issues=1&language=1&owner=1&pulls=1&stargazers=1&theme=Light)

 BuzzAI or gt-chat is a question-answering chatbot that is designed to answer any questions about __GaTech__.
 The chatbot is powered by Next.js, FastAPI, and OpenAI, and it provides a fast and intuitive interface for finding answers to commonly asked questions by sourcing from over [14k Georgia Tech websites](./back/websites.txt).
+You can try it out at [gt-chat.org](https://gt-chat.org)!

 ![Screenshot of BuzzAI](./assets/gt-chat.png)